OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/adding_meters_buildings.md

 - See [Database](database) document for help on updating / inserting buildings and meters

-## automated-jobs

-- Also need to update [validIDs file in automated-jobs](https://github.com/OSU-Sustainability-Office/automated-jobs/blob/main/check-acq/validIDs.json) to reflect the added buildings, meters, meter groups
-  - Needed to check if the newly added API endpoints are up at any given time.
-See [Cloudwatch](cloudwatch) for more info
-  - Might integrate this better in the database at some point

 ## AWS S3

 - Go to AWS Web Console > S3 > Buckets > osu-energy-images